NobodyKnowNothing/Python-Plagiarism-Detection-Tool/README.md

 It takes zipped python projects and has an option to download and compare to a specified amount of repo results from a github query.
-With the projects, it finds lines with similar control structures, python functions and formatting.
+With the projects, it matches specific files/projects based on a specified shared string of characters in their names, and then finds lines with similar control structures, python functions and formatting.
-It ignores function and variable names to identify similar code even with easily changed names.
+It specifically ignores function and variable names to identify similar code even with easily changed names.